-Welcome to M.T.
-Laney Company, Inc. hereafter referred to as "M.T.
-Laney".
+Welcome to The Laney Companies, Inc. hereafter referred to as "Laney Company".
 It is the policy of this company that every employee is entitled to work under the safest possible conditions.
 With this in mind, every reasonable effort will be made in the interest of accident prevention and health preservation.

 It is necessary that each employee be aware of their responsibility as it relates to work related safety and health practices.
-Pursuant to M.T.
-Laney's commitment to maintain a safe workplace, the company has developed certain safety and health policies.
+Pursuant to Laney Companies commitment to maintain a safe workplace, the company has developed certain safety and health policies.
 This statement is a brief overview of the main aspects of the company's safety and health activity.